 It was built by the Italian military in 1938.
 It was built in 8 months by 500 people and after driving it you have a new appreciation for the road.
 It has 5 tunnels that are CARVED out of the rock.
 Yes, this is something I have never seen in all of my days driving around.

 We encountered a handful of cars and everyone was very cautious, respectful, and patient.
 You need to be otherwise someone can get seriously hurt.
 Some sections of this road have no guardrail of any sort.
 Allow time to do this drive as it can take up to an hour.
 Yes, Google Maps claims it takes 22 minutes.
-No.
+No, it might not.

 Once you start this drive you will encounter a ticket booth.
 You are required to pay 5€ to use the road.
 Remember to have cash available!

 The road is closed at the Mangart Saddle Lounge.
 We were told it was because of snow but after some research, I’ve learned it has been closed since 2012 because of a rockfall.
 Do exercise extreme caution if hiking to the top of the saddle, and especially to the peak of Mangart.
 It is highly suggested to wear a helmet for this hike and it can be very challenging depending on the route.